A

 having been found to have been fired for reporting his supervisor altered a

-National Institute of Health grant awarded to the researcher
+National Institute of Health grant awarded to the researcher.
+Filing under the

 False Claims Act and Whistleblower Protection Act, Weihua Huang claimed he was